-Prerequisites: High school Math 30-1 or MATH 100 or equivalent, (with a minimum grade of 60%), and MATH 31, or, Physics 30 (with a minimum grade of 60%) or PHYS 100 Rotation: Arranged Lab Course This is a calculus-based physics course covering topics of mechanics such as motion in one and two dimensions, force, energy, rotational motion, momentum, elasticity, and topics on gravitation.
+Prerequisites: High school Math 30-1 or MATH 100 or equivalent, (with a minimum grade of 60%), and MATH 31, or, Physics 30 (with a minimum grade of 60%) or PHYS 100 Rotation: Arranged Lab Course energy, rotational motion, momentum, elasticity, and topics on gravitation.
 We will use calculus techniques as tools to describe and understand physical phenomena.